srinivasvadde/TestSDKApp/README.md

-See the [`WGOnmoSDKDemoApp`] for sample accessing the SDK methods details.
+See the [`WGOnmoSDKDemoApp`](https://github.com/srinivasvadde/WGOnmoSDKDemoApp) for the details use of SDK methods and integration.